A note about sex and gender

 - animal fat

-If a person with TNBC is interested in trying a ketogenic diet, they should discuss it with their medical team to check whether or not it is safe and appropriate for their specific health needs.
+If a person with TNBC is interested in trying a ketogenic diet, they should discuss it with their medical team to check whether it is safe and appropriate for their specific health needs.

 Following specific dietary patterns may help reduce the risk of certain types of cancer, including breast cancer.
 They may also help support overall health and improve treatment outcomes in those undergoing treatment for TNBC.